 For example, in cyberbullying, Bark recommends reassurance and support for parental love and encourages the child to ignore the attack and not remove privileges from the computer.
 Bark claims to avoid 16 school shootings and 10,000 severe self-harm cases.
 Parent testimonials praise the ability to monitor without snooping, as the app protects children’s privacy and poses threats.
 This service costs $9 a month per family, and the company offers free email surveillance to all schools.

 Ginger, founded in 2011, offers direct counseling services through a chat application that members can access instantly.
 The platform analyzes the words patients use to ask for help to better understand their situation and recommend the best approach to coaches on the other end of the line.
-More than 2 billion behavioral data samples, 2 million clinical assessments and 45 million chat messages teach Ginger’s algorithms to provide the right recommendation for any situation.
+More than 2 billion behavioral data samples, 2 million clinical assessments, and 45 million chat messages teach Ginger’s algorithms to provide the right recommendation for any situation.
 70% of users will experience improvements in their conditions within 8-12 weeks.
 Ginger customers include BuzzFeed, Pinterest, Sephora.

 5. Lyra Health

-Founded in 2015, California based Lyra uses technology and data to connect companies and employees to mental health, treatment and coaching operating providers.
-The best treatment programs with machine learning algorithms, including treatment, coaching programs, and self-care are personalized mental healthcare.
+Founded in 2015, California based Lyra uses technology and data to connect companies and employees to mental health, treatment, and coaching operating providers.
+The best treatment programs with machine learning algorithms, including treatment, coaching programs, and self-care, are personalized mental healthcare.
 Lyra works on comprehensive packages with healthcare providers and employers.
-Customers include eBay, Lyft and Uber.
+Customers include eBay, Lyft, and Uber.

 California-based Neurotrack, founded in 2012, offers technology to diagnose and prevent memory loss from diseases like Alzheimer’s.
-Neurotrack’s five-minute Imprint Memory Assessment has patients looking at different images, and tracks eye movement for an overall memory assessment.
+Neurotrack’s five-minute Imprint Memory Assessment has patients looking at different images and tracks eye movement for an overall memory assessment.
 Based on the outcome, it recommends exercises and lifestyle changes to keep patient memory in shape.
 Users can take the test every three to six months to track overall progress and compare their baseline statistics to similar-age people.
-Clinical studies show an overall 25% improvement for people using the method with an 83% improvement in executive functions and 150% improvement in new information processing.
+Clinical studies show an overall 25% improvement for people using the method with an 83% improvement in executive functions and a 150% improvement in new information processing.

 8. Quartet Health

 Quartet Health, founded in 2014, has a platform that can identify mental illness based on the physical condition of a patient.
-Once Quartet’s platform identifies and flags potential mental conditions, the system can then refer patients to a company network provider or recommend a computerized cognitive behavioral therapy program.
-Quartet promises a decrease of up to 25% in ER visits and acute hospital stays and a decrease of up to 20% in medical specialist use by breaking down treatment siloes between physical and mental health.
+Once Quartet’s platform identifies and flags potential mental states, the system can then refer patients to a company network provider or recommend a computerized cognitive behavioral therapy program.
+Quartet promises a decrease of up to 25% in ER visits and acute hospital stays and a drop of up to 20% in medical specialist use by breaking down treatment siloes between physical and mental health.

 9. Spring Health

 Founded in 2016, New Yawk-based Spring Health has developed a service that diagnoses patients and matches them with an appropriate therapist.
 Provided through employer healthcare plans, the service allows early detection of a number of common mental conditions such as attention deficits, anxiety, depression, and eating disorders.
-Predictive models identify best treatments and within 1.7 days.
+Predictive models identify the best treatments and within 1.7 days.
 Spring Health sends patients to the right therapist in their provider network.
 The company promises 2X higher treatment success rates and a 7-week average shorter recovery times for service users.
 Clients include Gap and MongoDB.

 10. Woebot Labs

 San Francisco-based Woebot Labs, founded in 2017 by clinical psychologists from Stanford, has built an AI-enabled chatbot that provides cognitive behavioral therapy for users.
-With step-by-step guidance, Woebot helps people to think through difficult situations, tracks the mood and gives over 150 clinical team stories, exercises and evidence-based lessons.
+With step-by-step guidance, Woebot helps people to think through difficult situations, tracks the mood and gives over 150 clinical team stories, exercises, and evidence-based lessons.
 Currently, the app is free for personal use.